 So, if you want a slightly cheaper option than ExpressVPN, NordVPN is a great option to keep open.

 For those looking to save money but still get excellent VPN cover, Surfshark is a very tempting option.
-From just $2.49 a month, it's the cheapest Turkey VPN in this guide, but it doesn't compromise on features.
+Starting at less than $2.50 a month, it's the cheapest Turkey VPN in this guide, but it doesn't compromise on features.

 However, if you're not a journalist planning on speaking out against the government, and just want quick, reliable privacy alongside great streaming performance, Surfshark could be an excellent option.

 With servers in Turkey and over 1,700 across the rest of the world, you'll have a wide range to pick from, and in our testing, speeds are great all over.
 You'll also be able to unblock pretty much any streaming service, so you'll get tons more out of your Netflix subscription, as well as access to iPlayer, Hulu, Disney+ and loads more.

 However, CyberGhost does publish a quarterly transparency report, outlining how many requests it gets from authorities, and how many it provides information to (spoiler alert: it's none).
 This is useful to see, but also, if we're honest, an independent audit would go a lot further.